What is Lead Nurturing? 7 Best Strategies to Nurture Leads in 2023

 7. Don’t Forget About Social Media

 Social is a great place to be social with prospects.
 People are more likely to buy from you if they feel like they have a relationship with you, and even more likely to cut a deal if they feel like other people like, know, and trust you.
-Word-of-mouth and other forms of earned media are by far the most valuable form of marketing, with 92% of consumers saying they trust it above all else.
+Word-of-mouth and other forms of earned media are by far the most valuable form of marketing, with 92 percent of consumers saying they trust it above all else.

 Luckily, social media makes it much easier to get people talking and have a genuine conversation.
 Platforms like Twitter, LinkedIn, and even Facebook are a great way to create touch points without prospects feeling like you’re trying to sell.
 If your company isn’t using this in your lead nurture and follow-up strategies, you’re missing out.